-We arrived on a Monday afternoon around 2pm.
+We arrived at Tatershall Lakes on a Monday afternoon around 2pm.
 Check in was really quick – we were given a map, entertainment passes, entertainment guide, keys to the lodge and off we went.

 The lodge itself was immaculate.
 To be honest it looked like it hadn’t even been used, and as they were still delivering caravans and lodges to this part of the park during our stay, I think that was possible!
 It was a really decent size too.
 Three bedrooms and three bathrooms, the bedrooms even had decent sized wardrobes to put your clothes in and we just popped the suitcases themselves back in the car to keep them out of the way.

 We did experience a few teething problems with our new lodge, such as the patio doors sticking and items not being available in the kitchen, but a quick call to customer services put that right immediately and even when I noticed something after the hours, the very friendly security guard took care of things very quickly.
 I have to say their customer service throughout the week was excellent (not just to us) and this means a lot to families.

 When I told most people we were going to Lincoln their first remark was – Oh Lincoln it’s very flat there isn’t it!
 Well flat it may be, but that only means it is the perfect place for biking and scooting.
 We opted to take our new Micro Scooters (rather than bikes) as with all the other stuff we have to pack for a week, they fold nice and flat and we could fit all 5 in (yes me and hubby now have them too!).
 Whilst the park does allow cars to drive around on site as you park next to your caravan/lodge, everyone on site drove slowly and carefully and it meant we could have lots of fun scooting around the park with the kids, in fact this was one of the things we did most often during our week at Tattershall Lakes.
 We scooted to the splash area, to the activities and just round and about for fun.